lcnetdev/scriptshifter/doc/hooks.md

 The following members of the context object are available in all the hooks:

 - `ctx.src`: Source text.
-Read only.
+This should not be changed except in `post_config` and `post_normalize` hooks.
+It may also change after applying table-based normalization rules.
 - `ctx.general`: Configuration general options.
 - `ctx.langsec`: language section (S2R or R2S) of configuration.
 - `ctx.options`: language-specific options defined in configuration and set